ComfyUI Extension: ComfyUI-DyPE

 About The Project

-DyPE is a novel, training-free method that allows pre-trained diffusion transformers like FLUX to generate images at resolutions far beyond their training data, with no additional sampling cost.
+DyPE is a training-free method that allows pre-trained DiT models to generate images at resolutions far beyond their training data, with no additional sampling cost.

 It works by taking advantage of the spectral progression inherent to the diffusion process.
 By dynamically adjusting the model's positional encodings at each step, DyPE matches their frequency spectrum with the current stage of the generative processβ€”focusing on low-frequency structures early on and resolving high-frequency details in later steps.
 This prevents the repeating artifacts and structural degradation typically seen when pushing models beyond their native resolution.

-This node provides a seamless, "plug-and-play" integration of DyPE into any FLUX-based workflow.
+This node provides a seamless, "plug-and-play" integration of DyPE into your workflow.

 ✨ Key Features: